 Poetry Judging and Critiques

 By James Nash, a writer and poet, and a long-term resident of Leeds.
 He is a well-known provider of creative writing workshops in schools, universities and in the community, and is regularly called on as a host of literary events.
 Latest publication Some Things Matter: 63 Sonnets.

-You can see the results and read some of the winning entries from previous years.
-Click here to get a listing of these articles.
+You can see the results and read some of the awarded entries from 2014 and previous years.
+Click here for a listing of these articles.